Transactional messages

 A transactional message is triggered by some action in the application, which, usually, is the action of the recipient.
 Other triggers include the actions of some other user, as in the case of a money transfer in a marketplace platform, or an acceptance to a competition.

 People often ask if customizing some aspect of a message, for example, the salutation (Dear XYZ,) or if sending a message to a recipients list that is fully opt-in can make the messages to be considered as transactional.
-The answer is no, to both.
+The answer to both is no.

 Maybe we can help?